Quick-Start

 The quick start enables only basic features: the api generation and simple stub implementation.
 For all available features check the overview.

-1. Install the code generator
+1. Install the Code Generator

-2. Get the template
+2. Obtain the Template

 Installation via CLI